WOWProjectsco/wp-our-programs/readme.txt

 = Organization Programs Management =

 "Our Programs by WOWDevShop" is a clean and easy-to-use organization programs management system for WordPress.
-Load in your programs and display them on a page as posts.
+Load in your programs and display them on a page as posts, with their own categories.

 = Support =